Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 General Education Requirements

 General Education requirements are designed to promote the breadth of study central to a liberal arts education, raise awareness of issues critical to a diverse America and an interconnected world, and develop skills essential for success in any discipline or profession.
-It includes two courses that must be taken during the freshman year (a First-Year Seminar and English Composition), Distribution Requirements (courses in the Fine Arts, Humanities, Mathematics, Modern or Ancient Languages, the Natural Sciences, and the Social Sciences), classes focusing on Writing and Diversity (both Global and Domestic), and an Enhanced Academic Experience.
-Courses for which a grade of “P” are recorded may not be used toward the fulfillment of a General Education Requirement.
-(For an explanation, refer to the Grading System.)
+It includes two courses that must be taken during the first year (a First-Year Seminar and English Composition), Distribution Requirements (courses in the Fine Arts, Humanities, Mathematics, Modern or Ancient Languages, the Natural Sciences, and the Social Sciences), classes focusing on Writing and Diversity (both Global and Domestic), and an Enhanced Academic Experience.

 • Complete two First-Year Requirements